djeada/Linux-Notes/notes/processes.md

 Another useful shortcut is <code>Ctrl+C</code>, which is used to terminate a running process.
 Note: background processes launched in the shell will continue to run when the shell is terminated.

-<h1>Terminate processes</h1>
+## Terminate processes
 To kill a process, use the ‘kill’ command with the five-digit process id:

 ```bash
 kill 54356
 ```

-Use a -9 option to cause a process to end suddenly (and with a greater likelihood of success):
+Use a -9 option to cause a process to end immediately (and with a greater likelihood of success):

 ```bash
 kill -9 54356